AlbertWill/yii2-rabbitmq/README.md

 ==================
 Wrapper based on php-amqplib library to incorporate messaging in your Yii2 application via RabbitMQ.
 Inspired by RabbitMqBundle for Symfony framework.

+**Note**: This is a fork of [mikemadisonweb/yii2-rabbitmq](https://github.com/mikemadisonweb/yii2-rabbitmq) with the following enhancements:
+- **Multi-connection isolation**: Each connection independently manages its queues, exchanges, and bindings
+- **Automatic reconnection**: Consumer and Producer automatically handle connection failures and reconnect
+- **Semaphore support**: Control concurrent consumer instances in Kubernetes auto-scaling scenarios

 This documentation is relevant for the version 2.\*, which require PHP version >=7.0.
 For legacy PHP applications >=5.4 please use [previous version of this extension](https://github.com/mikemadisonweb/yii2-rabbitmq/blob/master/README_v1.md).

 [![Latest Stable Version](https://poser.pugx.org/mikemadisonweb/yii2-rabbitmq/v/stable)](https://packagist.org/packages/mikemadisonweb/yii2-rabbitmq)